jpachecoxyz/blog/content/posts/my-blog-in-emacs.md

 -   _#+HUGO_BASE_DIR:_

-This declare where yout HUGO site is located, basically in the path where you run `hugo new site my-site`.
+This declare where you HUGO site is located, basically in the path where you run `hugo new site my-site`.

 -   _#+HUGO_CUSTOM_FRONT_MATTER_: